Mawielobob/nlp_basics/README.md

-# nlp_basics
-Basics of Natural Language Processing (methods and classes)
+# Basics of Natural Language Processing (methods and classes)